ibm-watson-data-lab/cloudant-food-tracker/README.md

      }
      ```

+### Implement Storing and Retrieving Meals in the Datastore

+### Create Sample Meals in the Datastore

-Finally, create sample meal documents during app startup.
+Now is time to create sample meal documents during app startup.
 To review, the initialization process will work this way:

   1. The app starts, and quickly runs `viewDidLoad()` in the `MealTableViewController` class.
-  1. Attempt to create the sample meals, with known document IDs.
+  1. Attempt to create the sample meals, with hard-coded document IDs.
     1. If the meals had never been created, they will be added to the datastore
     1. If the meals had already been created (even if they have been subsequently deleted), the creation will quietly fail
   1. In any case, read all meals from the datastore into memory, for display to the user.

-Begin simply, create a code marker for the new Cloudant Sync code.
+Begin by creating a code marker for the new Cloudant Sync code.

 **To create a code marker for your code**